February 28th, 2017 • workflow

 One hangup many departments have with new technology is that they are often just getting used to a new system of their own and don’t want to add something new.
 Good workflow automation software will always be very easy to integrate.

-Nathan’s team can go to each department and show how a workflow platform like KiSSFLOW can augment the use of their core software without providing additional headaches in terms of account maintenance and manual data transfers.
+Nathan’s team can go to each department and show how a workflow platform like Kissflow can augment the use of their core software without providing additional headaches in terms of account maintenance and manual data transfers.

 If you are having trouble getting your organization to fully embrace your new workflow platform, chances are it isn’t going to happen on its own.
 Experiment and find new ways to promote the platform while showcasing its advantages.

 The best way to create an instant hit with your next big IT purchase is to make sure your users love it.
-Give KiSSFLOW a try for free and use one of our pre-built automated workflows to see just how excited your teams will be to use it!
+Give KiSSFLOW a try and use one of our pre-built automated workflows to see just how excited your teams will be to use it!